Skip to content

 2. Sketching skills

 The basics of illustration begin with a sketch.
-Sketching can be used to quickly explore concepts (which can be done on paper before using your digital devices); to determine basic layout or composition for your piece; or to develop ideas to show a client before investing hours of work into the polished piece.
+Sketching can be used to quickly explore concepts (which can be done on paper or digital devices), to determine the basic layout or composition for your piece, or to develop ideas to show a client before investing hours of work into the polished piece.

 tatumly-tatumcito-adid-elf-finalFinal rendering of Elvin Shapeshifter by Tatum Cito.